 Claudine has enjoyed playing the violin throughout her childhood in New York City.
 She has also been a member of many community choirs throughout New York and New Jersey.
 Claudine hopes to continue making music and participating in community music making efforts throughout her time in Southern California.

-Corey Michael Blake is a doctoral student in the ethnomusicology program at UCR.
+Corey Michael Blake Lascano is a PhD candidate in the ethnomusicology program at the University of California, Riverside.
 His research interests include musical expressions of identity in diasporic Central American populations and the effects of tourism on rural Appalachian musical identities.
-He graduated with his M.M. from the University of Tennessee, Knoxville, where he completed his Master’s thesis, entitled “Sounding Identity: Music and Technoculture in the Chinese Diaspora of Panama” under the supervision of Dr. Leslie Gay.
-Prior to attending University of Tennessee, Corey spent a year interning with Smithsonian Folkways Recordings, working with ethnomusicologists, folklorists, and experts in the recording music industry who reinforced his decision to pursue a career in ethnomusicology.
-Additionally, Corey also holds a B.M. degree in voice education from James Madison University with a minor in anthropology.
-Corey’s thesis can be found on the following website: http://trace.tennessee.edu/utk_gradthes/3463 Email: email@example.com
+Beginning in 2012, Corey spent a year interning with Smithsonian Folkways Recordings, working with ethnomusicologists, folklorists, and experts in the recording music industry.
+There, he was commissioned to curate a music playlist for the second inauguration of President Barack Obama.
+In 2015, he graduated with his M.M. from the University of Tennessee, Knoxville, where he completed his Master’s thesis, entitled “Sounding Identity: Music and Technoculture in the Chinese Diaspora of Panama.”
+Corey also holds a B.M. degree in voice education from James Madison University with a minor in anthropology.
+In March 2017, Corey was awarded a Fulbright U.S. Student Fellowship for his 2017-2018 dissertation fieldwork in Panama City, Panama.
+Email: firstname.lastname@example.org

 Benjamin Blocksom is a doctoral student in ethnomusicology at UCR.
 His research focuses on the popular and religious music of traditional communities and native groups in western Brazil, exploring themes of collective memory, transmission, and altered states of consciousness.
 He graduated with an M.A. in ethnomusicology from the University of Maryland, completing a thesis which examined the role of music and transnationalism in the Santo Daime, a Brazilian ayahuasca religion.
 As a performer on guitar, he has led working bands for top wedding agencies, cruise lines, and international five-star hotels.